-While the holidays are wonderful, they can add extra items to a to-do list that is already chocked full, like increased social commitments, gift shopping, decorating, cooking, and houseguests.
+While the holidays are lovely, they can add extra items to a to-do list that is already chocked full, like increased social commitments, gift shopping, decorating, cooking, and houseguests.
 This disruption of routine can cause anxiety or stress, even if you look forward to all of the traditions of the season.
 So, we’ve put together these tips to help you maintain your calm, stay fit and focused through the holidays, and ease the chaos of the season!

-We’re going to start with some holiday eating tips because we all deserve to indulge in our favorite treats!
+We will start with some holiday eating tips because we all deserve to indulge in our favorite treats!

 The holiday season is a time for family, friends, and celebrating.
 It’s also a time when our diets and exercise routines can go out the window.
 With all of the parties and gatherings, it can be hard to stay on track.
 However, there are some things you can do to stay fit and focused through the holidays.